SabauEduard/invoicely/README.md

 -   Worked on environment settings for backend (versions)
 -   Implemented UI elements (with Clem Daria)
 -   ER Diagram
--   Implemented ML model and ML diagram (with Clem Daria and Liciu Stefan)
+-   Implemented ML model and ML diagram (with Clem Daria, Liciu Stefan and Nitoi Antonio)

 ### Nitoi Antonio - 20%

 -   Implemented Invoice and Tag models (with Liciu Stefan)
 -   Implemented CRUD operations for Invoice and Tag models (with Liciu Stefan)
--   Implementing automatic email reminders/notifications for upcoming, due and overdue invoices (WIP)
+-   Implemented automatic email reminders/notifications for upcoming, due and overdue invoices
+-   Implemented automatic email monthly spending report by vendor (with Liciu Stefan)
+-   Implemented ML model and ML diagram (with Maftei Valentin, Clem Daria and Liciu Stefan)
 -   Wrote unit tests for routers and services (with Liciu Stefan and Sabau Eduard)
 -   Wrote User Stories and made them conform to INVEST guidelines (with Liciu Stefan)
 -   Wrote tasks for User Stories added to the backlog (with Liciu Stefan)